Residents of hurricane-ravaged eastern Cuba say they need help

 “Thanks to this we are alive, because when we returned to our homes, they were half full of water, and all of them, except mine, had no roofs,” Julio César Romero told a reporter from the Juventud Rebelde newspaper.

-Maisí, Imías and Baracoa remained without power and telephone service at midday Friday.
+Maisí, Imías and Baracoa remained without power and telephone service at mid-day Thursday.
 Government efforts focused on restoring fiberoptic cable service to the communities.
-About 112,000 residents of Guantánamo remained without running water.
+Some 112,000 residents of Guantánamo remained without running water.

 Comments